Max-Jaeger/redhat-PE180-exam-tips/README.md

 3. **Question one**

     In this question, you will be asked to navigate to a directory that has a dockerfile.
-Your job will be to successfully build that dockerfile into a docker image. **BEWARE** that questions 2 and 5 depend on the correctness of this question, so if you mess up this question, your chances of passing the exam will be very low.
+Your job will be to successfully build that dockerfile. **BEWARE** that questions 2 and 5 depend on the correctness of this question, so if you mess up this question, your chances of passing the exam will be very low.

     The dockerfile you're supposed to edit already has lots of commands written for you.
 The real challenge is where to put your new commands inside this dockerfile.
 One thing that I have found useful were the comments written inside the dockerfile, they should roughly give you an idea about where each command should go.